lestatclemmer/pilfs/README.md

 userdel -r tester
 this resulted in "userdel: tester mail spool (/var/mail/tester) not found, don't know what that's all about but I suspect this is fine

-#9.2
+## 9.2
 cd sources
 tar -Jxf lfs-bootscripts-20230728.tar.xz
 cd lfs-bootscripts-20230728
 make install

-#9.4
+## 9.4
 bash /usr/lib/udev/init-net-rules.sh

-#notes:
+## notes:
 -consider adding the "create a backup" process outlined in 7.13 to the ch7-build.sh script

 -9.3 has info on device and module handling, such as what to do if certain errors occur

--9.4 has info on network devices and other devices
+-9.4 has info on network devices and other devices, might have to run the first bash script again if you add any new NICs, unsure tho